eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/query-module/index.md

 Set this property to `true` to enable the Query module of DataManager.

+!!! info

-Note: If this property is set to `false`, all other settings of modules.query are skipped.
+    If this property is set to `false`, all other settings of modules.query are skipped.
 To use the module you also need to have read access to the graphs specified in `js.config.modules.vocabulary.graph` and `js.config.shacl.shapesGraph` as well as the access control action `urn:eccenca:QueryUserInterface` .

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |